 If you have a lot of Basil on hand at the end of the summer, a beautiful Basil salt can be made.
 Do you have a lot of Parsley leftover from a recent cooking project?
 Try making a small batch of Parsley salt.

 I recently made an herbal salt that contained many herbs (small amounts of Basil, Mint, Oregano, Shiso, and Lemongrass) that were still green in my garden at the end of the growing season.
-I combined these herbs using the Herbaceous Green Salt recipe below, and it turned out unique and nuanced, like an end of the season gift from my garden.
+I combined these herbs using the Herbaceous Green Salt recipe below, and it turned out unique and nuanced, like an end-of-the-season gift from my garden.
 I have been enjoying this special herbal salt sprinkled on salads, over soups, added to omelets, and in many other feasts and meals since late September.

 No garden brimming with verdant herbs right now?
 Grocery stores and co-ops carry many fresh herbs that make tasty, vibrant salts.
 Feel free to use the recipes below as a jumping-off point for your own flavor preferences.
 I think my next herbal salt will be flavored with fresh Dill, Garlic, and Lemon zest.

-Rosemary and Sage have also been used by people since ancient times and offer the modern human antioxidant support, fragrant volatile oil compounds, as well as rosmarinic acid, which is often used as a natural preservative to increase the shelf life of foods.*
+Rosemary and Sage have also been used since ancient times and offer the modern human antioxidant support, fragrant volatile oil compounds, as well as rosmarinic acid, which is often used as a natural preservative to increase the shelf life of foods.*